Pediatric Emergency Medicine Fellowship Curriculum | NYU Langone Health

 The didactic curriculum in emergency medicine immerses learners in day-to-day case management and helps them build professional skills.

-The emergency medicine academic half day comprises four consecutive didactic sessions integrating lectures, case conferences, morbidity and mortality rounds, journal review, ethics, procedure skills, invited lectures, and simulation.
+The emergency medicine academic half-day comprises consecutive didactic sessions integrating lectures, case conferences, MMI, journal club, ethics, procedure skills, invited lectures, and simulation.
 Fellows are required to attend a minimum of six half-days during the academic year, and encouraged to attend more.
 Fellows are also encouraged to join the department’s Scholarly Academies to benefit from didactics, networking, and mentorship.

 The NYC Poison Control Center toxicology consultant rounds are monthly two-hour discussions of cases presenting to the center.

-The emergency medicine fellows’ series is a required monthly curriculum for all fellows in the Department that focuses on career development skills.
+The Fellow and Faculty Development Curriculum is a monthly curriculum for fellows and faculty in the Department of Emergency Medicine that focuses on various topics such as professional development and wellness.

 Department of Pediatrics Didactics